Pentacene: Synthesis

-Pentacene was first synthesized in 1912 by British chemists William Hobson Mills and Mildred May Gostling.
+The compound, originally called dinaphthanthracene after naphthalene and anthracene (modern nomenclature for polyacenes, including pentacene, was only introduced in 1939 by Erich Clar), was first synthesized in 1912 by British chemists William Hobson Mills and Mildred May Gostling.
 A classic method for pentacene synthesis is by the Elbs reaction.

 Pentacenes can also be prepared by extrusion of a small volatile component (carbon monoxide) from a suitable precursor at 150 °C.

 The precursor itself is prepared in three steps from two molecules of α,α,α',α'-tetrabromo-o-xylene with a 7-tert-butoxybicyclo[2.2.1]hepta-2,5-diene by first heating with sodium iodide in dimethylformamide to undergo a series of elimination and Diels–Alder reactions to form the ring system, then hydrolysing the tert-butoxy group to an alcohol and followed by its oxidation to the ketone.

 The product is reported to have some solubility in chloroform and is therefore amenable to spin coating.
 Pentacene is soluble in hot chlorinated benzenes, such as 1,2,4-trichlorobenzene, from which it can be recrystallized to form platelets.